krobelus/rate-experiments/thesis.md

 specified DRAT is, on average, the same but a high number of reason deletions may make it significantly more costly.

-The efficient algorithm to check specified DRAT further complicates the two-watched literal scheme whose implementation is already quite error-prone.
+The two-watched literal scheme is difficult to implement correctly, and efficient algorithm to check specified DRAT further complicates that.
 Our checker implementation is able to output LRAT and GRAT certificates that can be verified by a formally verified checker, giving some confidence that `rate` gave the right answer.
 However, many proofs are rejected by